beekhof/community/contributors/design-proposals/node/draft-20171117-node-fence.md

 ## Motivation

-The network between the Kubernetes api server and worker nodes can be interrupted, resulting in the scheduler being unable to know the status of pods running there.
+The network between the Kubernetes api server and worker nodes can be interrupted, resulting in controllers being unable to know the status of pods running there.
 Since 1.8, Kubernetes has defined an eviction timeout such that after 5 minutes pods will enter a termination state in the api server and will try to shutdown